oscark22/oscark22/README.md

 ### Thanks for visiting my profile!
 I'm an upcoming software engineer from Mexico.
-Right now I may be leetcoding.
+Right now I may be working with aws n stuff.
 I love programming, reading and watching movies 🎥.
 I like working with cloud computing and enjoy building websites.
 I like sushi 🍣.

 **Note**: be sure to check out my <a href="https://www.oscark22.dev">website</a> :)